 They signal to Google Analytics once we land on the page that it shouldn’t take the default of direct as source.
 But rather it should rewrite medium as email, the source as Gmail, and the campaign as newsletter.

 The MeasureSchool UTM Tool

 It might be cumbersome to add so many parameters without making any mistakes.
-If you want a little help with adding flawless parameters for UTM Tracking, you can download our handy UTM Tool.
+If you want a little help with adding flawless parameters, you can download our handy UTM Tool.

 Once you get access to the tool, Go to File → Make a copy...

 This way you’ll be able to copy it to your Google account and be able to edit it.

 And with this tool, you can easily generate your ready-made Tagged URL that you can copy into your marketing tool.

 All you need to do is input a landing page URL.

 After adding the landing page URL, add Campaign Medium.
 We also have a feature here where you can choose your Campaign Medium from the suggestions.